Understanding VDA vs. Special Allowance: Can You Explain the Key Differences?

 phaniacp

 Agreed with Samvedan.
-In addition to it, VDA is calculated based on India-wide average consumer price index.
+In addition to it, VDA is calculated based on the India-wide average consumer price index.
 This is done every January and July.
 For more details, please visit labour.nic.in.

 sumitk.saxena